 Led by experienced Housemasters, Mistresses and Tutor teams - and a Medical Centre on site - boarding offers a home from home atmosphere and a support network that can help pupils develop in all aspects of their education.
 Most significantly, boarding allows pupils to access academic support in the evenings and many thrive under closer supervision and encouragement.
 Boarding is also great fun, with evening and weekend activities enriching the experience and deepening bonds of friendship and loyalty.

-For boarders the day does not end at 5pm, nor does the week finish on a Saturday afternoon; boarding allows us the maximum contact time with every boy and girl.
+Boarding allows us the maximum contact time with every boy and girl.
 The partnership established between each child, their family and the school is one which enables academic progress and pastoral growth.

 Tŷ Cadog - Senior Boys

-Tŷ Dewi - Senior Boys
+Tŷ Dewi - Junior and Senior Boys

 Tŷ Llanofer - Senior Girls